chintanp/dht11-nodejs/README.md

-# dht11-nodejs
+# Demo of DHT11 with NodeJS on Raspberry Pi
-Demo of DHT11 with NodeJS on Raspberry Pi
+Code in test.js